aartighatkesar/Camera_Calibration/README.md

 #### Corners and refinement
 <img src="https://github.com/aartighatkesar/Camera_Calibration/blob/in-progress/images_for_readme/corners_lines/corners_afterPic_28.jpg" alt="Corners after processing" width="448" height="336" />
-Corners before in **Magenta** (found by intersection of hough lines) and after refinement in **Green**
+Corners before in **Magenta** (found by intersection of hough lines) and after refinement in **Green** These corners would be used as ground truth image coordinates for the projection of world coordinates

 #### Camera Intrinsic and Extrinsic Parameters
 <img src="https://github.com/aartighatkesar/Camera_Calibration/blob/in-progress/images_for_readme/Latex_No_Radial.png" alt="Corners after processing" width="448" height="336" />